stefan-hoeck/idris2-ilex/README.md

 a special utility (`nltok`) to recognize the line break tokens, which makes sure that the current line number is properly increased internally.

-A quick note about the types: `L1 q Void CSV0` describes a lexer that operates in state thread `q` (you can ignore this part for now), emits custom errors of type `Void`
+A quick note about the types: `L1 q Void 1 CSV0` describes a lexer that operates on state thread `q` (you can ignore this part for now), emits custom errors of type `Void`
 (no custom errors in this case, because `Void` is uninhabited), and emits bounded tokens of type `CSV0`.
+After every token, we get a new state to start with of type `Index 1`, which is a natural number (encoded as a value of type `Bits32`) strictly less than 1.
+Again, we will see more about this when we talk about context sensitive lexers.

 ### Additional Cell Types